 As your supervisor, I will work with you actively and collaboratively as you reflect on your experience of the challenges that you encounter in your practice, supporting you to increase your awareness and understanding of yourself and your work.
 My aim is to develop a relationship with you in which you feel nurtured, stimulated, challenged and able to evaluate and make decisions about ethical issues as they arise within your practice.

-As a person-centred counsellor who is a registered and accredited member of the British Association of Counselling & Psychotherapy, my knowledge and experience particularly lead me towards supervisory relationships with experienced and trainee counsellors working in the same or a related approach and within the same ethical framework.
-However I believe that the benefits arising from a person-centred approach to supervision are equally attractive to counsellors from other approaches and ethical frameworks, and to other practitioners who work with vulnerable people.
+As a person-centred counsellor with experience of being an accredited member of two different professional bodies (BACP, 2006-2021; COSCA, current), my knowledge and experience particularly lead me towards supervisory relationships with experienced and trainee counsellors working in the same or a related approach and within these ethical frameworks.
+However, I believe that the benefits arising from a person-centred approach to supervision are equally attractive to counsellors from other approaches and ethical frameworks, and to other practitioners who work with vulnerable people.

 I offer all potential supervisees the opportunity to meet with me for an initial session, without charge, to explore whether we would like to work with each other.